mitranim/fpx/docs/templates/index.md

 Broadly speaking, closures have a cost; defining functions statically avoids that cost.

-Note: this doesn't always improve performance, and can even make it worse.
+This doesn't always improve performance, and can even make it worse.
 A smart engine can sometimes optimize a closure away.
 Closures can accidentally enable optimizations like function specialization.
 However, you can't _rely_ on such optimizations.
 As a rule of thumb, memory allocation beats all other costs.
 Avoiding closure allocation is more reliable and predictable at improving performance.

-(This may change with future JS advancements.)
+This may change with future advancements in JS engines.

 ---